abdullin/lokad-data-platform/SmartApp.Sample1.Chat/Readme.md

 ﻿Lokad Data Plaform Sample #1
 ========

-This sample is dead simple example of reading events stream.
+This sample is a chat application implemented on top of Data Platform

 Preparing
 ---------

-0. Download dump of StackOverflow (SO) data from here http://media10.simplex.tv/content/xtendx/stu/stackoverflow/
+0. Build solution
+1. Run Platform.Node.exe with administrative credentials from `..\bin\server` folder.

          Example output of Platform.Node
             [09528,01,07:51:06.535] KillSwitch : -1